box-community/box-python-gen-workshop/workshops/metadata/metadata.md

 It may take 10 to 15 minutes for the metadata to be indexed and available for search.
 If you don't see any results, wait a few minutes and try again.

 ## Extra credit
 * Create a method that for each purchase order, finds the invoices that match the purchase order and updates the purchase order metadata with the invoice number.
 * Create a method that for each invoice without purchase order, finds the purchase orders that match the invoice vendor without a purchase order.

+## Final thoughts
+Metadata is not just a technical detail, it's a strategic asset that can transform the way how your company works.

+Metadata templates enable maintaining consistency across the enterprise.
+Whether it's purchase orders, legal contracts, or creative assets, predefined templates streamline processes and minimize errors.

+As your organization evolves, metadata becomes even more critical.
+Adaptability, integration with other systems, and maintaining a robust information architecture - all made possible by metadata.

+Team members collaborating seamlessly because they understand the context behind each document.
+Metadata provides that context.